 Biomechanics for Birth for midwives

-A one day course for midwives,and other birth professionals.
-It examines the biomechanics of the pelvis through labour, the physiology of birth, more effective diagnosis of malposition and techniques to help the pelvis and baby move into better positions for birth.
-The insights offered are especially powerful in cases of obstructed Labour but are also highly effective in helping most labouring women have a more comfortable and easier birth
+A one day course for midwives,and other birth professionals combining online precourse work and a day of live training.
+It examines the biomechanics of the pelvis through labour, the physiology of birth, more effective diagnosis of mechanical labour dystocia and offers biomechanical techniques that help create space for the baby to navigate the journey more easily.
+The insights offered are especially powerful in cases of obstructed labour but are also highly effective in helping most labouring women have a more comfortable and easier birth

 Biomechanics is the science of human movement.
 It involves the study of structure and function of the mechanical aspects of biological processes